-I see their posts and I hurt for my daughter.
+I see their posts and I hurt for my daughter, who is struggling in school.

 Every week my daughter waits, but she doesn’t get it, because the other kids are more noticed, and sometimes they are more likeable.
 They fit the description of the school’s idea of a hardworking student.
 My daughter doesn’t get an award for trying as hard as the other children try.
 She has to put in twice the effort just to achieve half of what comes easy to other children.
 It is a struggle for her not to get distracted or to stay still in her seat.
 She works at it every.
 Single.
 Day.
 She is resilient and always makes an effort.
 It’s hard for her and she keeps persisting; but she doesn’t get an award for that.